EimantasZilis/Eigen/readme.md

 ### Usage
 First, relevant `nltk` packages must be installed.
 To do so, execute

-`python main.py -i`
+`python main.py --INSTALL`

 This should only be done once.
-To find most common words used in files, run the software by passing in directory that contains relevant files.
+To find most common words, run the software by passing in directory with relevant files.
 E.g. to process all files within `C:\Users\xxx\Desktop\test docs\` and `C:\Users\xxx\Documents\` execute

 `python main.py --PATHS "C:\Users\xxx\Desktop\test docs" "C:\Users\xxx\Documents"`